ant-design/ant-design/docs/react/practical-projects.en-US.md

 ## Connect

-So far, wee have completed a seperate model and component.
+So far, we have completed a separate model and component.
 Then how to connect these together?

 dva provides a `connect` method.
-If you are familar with redux, this `connect` is from react-router.
+If you are familiar with redux, this `connect` is from react-router.

 Edit `routes/Products.js` and replace with following: